Kubernetes

 Troubleshooting

-Once the Infra Agent is installed on your cluster metrics should begin appearing in the Middleware application within a few minutes.
+Once the Middleware Agent is installed on your cluster metrics should begin appearing in the Middleware application within a few minutes.
 If metrics do not appear, confirm that Kubernetes has access to the internet, either directly or through a proxy, and that only one MW Agent is running per cluster.

 Switching Between Contexts